 Mr. Smith has been Chief Financial Officer since July 2017 and Treasurer since August 2017.
-He has more than 25 years of global finance and management experience across multiple industries and financial disciplines, including expertise in business analysis and planning, mergers and acquisitions, capital raising and investor relations.
+He has more than 25 years of global finance and management experience across multiple industries and financial disciplines, including expertise in business analysis and planning, mergers and acquisitions, treasury, capital raising and investor relations.
 Previously, he was Vice President, Finance and Chief Financial Officer of the Inflammation and Immunology Business Unit at Celgene Corporation from 2013 to July 2017.
-In this role, Mr. Smith provided finance leadership for the global launch of Otezla®, co-led the integration of Receptos, Inc. following its acquisition by Celgene, and led global business planning and analysis for commercial affiliates and clinical study activities in over 16 countries.
+In this role, Mr. Smith provided finance leadership for the global launch of Otezla® and led global business planning and analysis for commercial affiliates and clinical study activities in over 16 countries.
 Before joining Celgene, Mr. Smith worked in roles of increasing responsibility at Bunge Limited from 1999 to 2013, including Director of Investor Relations, Chief Financial Officer-Asia, Corporate Treasurer, and Chief Financial Officer of Bunge's Sugar and Bioenergy Segment.
-Mr. Smith also serves as an Independent Director of Genessee & Wyoming Inc. and is a member of its compensation committee.
-Mr. Smith holds an MBA in Finance from New York University's Stern School of Business and a B.A. in History, with honors, from Northwestern University.
+Mr. Smith also serves as an independent director of Genessee & Wyoming Inc. and is a member of its compensation and governance committees.
+Mr. Smith holds an MBA in Finance from New York University's Stern School of Business and a B.A. in History from Northwestern University.